 ATHLETICS AND AFTERNOON PROGRAM

 One of the hallmarks of Williston’s education is the breadth of opportunities students have in the afternoon, from theater to dance to robotics to athletics.
-Although it is too soon to know the specifics of this fall’s athletic program, Director of Athletics Mark Conroy continues to work closely with both our coaching staff and fellow independent school athletic directors to plan for the season ahead and think about how we can create safe opportunities for interscholastic play.
-While we know this fall’s afternoon programs may look different than past years’, we are committed to providing a robust combination of challenge, development, and college exposure that has characterized our athletic program.
+Although it is too soon to know the specifics of this winter and spring’s athletic program, Director of Athletics Mark Conroy continues to work closely with both our coaching staff and fellow independent school athletic directors to plan for the seasons ahead and think about how we can create safe opportunities for interscholastic play.
+While we know our afternoon programs may look different than past years’, we are committed to providing a robust combination of challenge, development, and college exposure that has characterized our athletic program.
 We are working closely with our traditional NEPSAC opponents and thinking creatively about how we might be able to create opportunities for competition.
-Rest assured that if other schools are competing against one another this fall, Williston will as well.
+Rest assured that if other schools are competing against one another, Williston will as well.

 Athletic and Afternoon Protocols